phalt/clientele/docs/references.md

 | Parameter reference | `parameters.$ref` | ✅ | Included in functions |
 | allOf composition | `allOf[n].$ref` | ✅ | Merged into one schema |

-The generated code is:

-- ✅ **Fully typed** - Your IDE and type checkers understand the relationships
-- ✅ **Validated** - Pydantic validates the data at runtime
-- ✅ **Readable** - Clean, pythonic code that's easy to understand
-- ✅ **Maintainable** - Forward references are resolved automatically

-You don't need to do anything special to use references in your OpenAPI schema - Clientele handles them automatically and generates code that just works.
+You don't need to do anything special to handle references in your OpenAPI schema - Clientele handles them automatically and generates code that just works, and without loads of duplication!